Despite some analysts' opinions that PeopleSoft should consider paring down its product lines, the company is committed

 Currently, PeopleSoft offers PeopleSoft Enterprise for large firms, PeopleSoft EnterpriseOne for the midmarket, and PeopleSoft World, which is geared toward small and midsized manufacturing firms running the iSeries.

 Homs suggested that PeopleSoft drop support for the iSeries from the EnterpriseOne product.
-Homs said reducing iSeries support will save money
+Homs said reducing iSeries support will save money and encourage customers to migrate to new platforms like Linux.

 He also advocates building an open source stack to set PeopleSoft apart from competitors like SAP AG and Oracle Corp.